What Are PFAS? Uses, Risks, Regulations, and Testing Explained

 Types of PFAS

-PFAS include thousands of individual compounds with varying chemical structures and properties.
-These substances are commonly categorized based on carbon chain length and functional groups.
+PFAS consist of thousands of individual compounds with different chemical structures and properties.

 PFOA (Perfluorooctanoic Acid)

-PFOA was historically used in the production of non-stick coatings, water-resistant materials, and industrial processing applications.
+PFOA was widely used in the production of non-stick coatings, water-resistant materials, and industrial applications.

 PFOS (Perfluorooctane Sulfonate)